jzohrab/LuteLemma/README.md

 ## Requirements

-* python3.11 (perhaps will work with earlier versions, untested)
+* python3 (I've only tested this with python 3.11, it may work with earlier versions)

 ## Installation

-Use pip3.11:
+Note this uses python3.11 explictly.

 ```
 python3.11 -m venv .env